yl2811-cmd/Showheel/wwwroot/story-engl.md

 But in the sea fog, everything that was learned later (hearing, seeing, smelling) faded away, and the most primitive layer resurfaced.
 ★ The contrast with Kassia is completely opposite to that of Ep44 at high altitude:
 ; Ep44 Thin Air — Anna loses her hearing → downgrades, Kassia relies on instruments → stable.
-; Ep57 Sea Fog — Kassia loses her sight → panic → wants to speed up, Anna loses all external channels → retreats to her body → calm.
+; Ep57 Sea Fog — Kassia loses her sight → panic → wants to speed up, Anna loses all external access → retreats to her body → calm.
 It's not that "Anna is better"—it's that the two methodologies have different failure modes under different extreme conditions.
 Kassia relies on external instruments (including the eyes).
 Anna's most fundamental element is the body itself.
 Echoing: Childhood §2 ① Kite (proprioception origin) → Ep44 (Anna demoted/Kassia stable) → Here (Kassia demoted/Anna stable)